 The Thinking Hand

 The Thinking Hand is an annual scholarship competition for young draftsmen.
 The nominated entries are ususal exhibited at the Gustav III's Museum of Antiquities.
-This year's exhibition will be an online gallery.

 The Thinking Hand – both HM The King's scholarship competition and the exhibition – is an annual collaboration between the Royal Court and the Royal Academy of Fine Arts.